propfeds/terminal-blues/docs/quirks_questions.md

 # Quirks and Questions

-## The reason to post this on GitHub

-It'll never be done.
-Please do give [feedback](../../readme.md#feedback).

 ## The decision to work without branches

-I use no extra branches, because image layers are a form of source control anyway, and are easier to manage.
+I use no extra branches, because image layers are easier to manage, and are sort of a form of source control.

-## The reason the Heavy and Light fonts are swapped
+## The Heavy and Light fonts are swapped

 Jeff's font listing in-game is swapped on those two as of v118.
 Not even my fault.

 ## My in-game colours are ugly

 POWDER converts the palette into 5-bit RGB to be GBA compatible.

 That's why the palette on the social cards and such looks different from in-game.

 ## What are all symbols that don't follow the roguelike semiotics? (list unfinished)